Rajayne/PgPractice/README.md

 # Parameterized Queries
 1. Represent variables with $ i.e. var1 = $1, var2 = $2
 2. SQL statement with second argument pass array of values for variables: (`FROM *... type='$1'`, [type])

+# PG versus SQLAlchemy
+- PG does not need to commit to database as queries are direct to db.